CtrlK

 Specificity

-Names the domain (semantic code search) and tool (mgrep), mentions 'natural language semantic search' and 'finding features, understanding intent, exploring unfamiliar code' but doesn't list multiple concrete actions like specific operations or outputs.
+Names the domain (semantic code search) and tool (mgrep), mentions 'natural language semantic search' and 'finding features, understanding intent, exploring unfamiliar code', but doesn't list multiple concrete actions like 'search by function name, find similar code patterns, locate implementations'.

 2 / 3